ctives/dfnslife_v2/_posts/2017-09-21-five-by-five-10-week-review.md

 by design because it gets heavy fast.
 The program is working but I wish I did not modify the prescribed numbers now.</p>

 <p>When I first started, I massaged some numbers because I felt they were too light.
 For example, I modified the bench
-press, squat and deadlift to a number that would not make look like a newb in the gym.
-The problem I found later was that I was not benefiting for the other lifts to help make me stronger.
-When I was doing, bench press I was not getting the gains from doing the overhead press 2 days prior.
-I was too light on the overhead press to really be much help while I was struggling to finish my prescribed bench press numbers.
+press, squat and deadlift to a number that would not make me look like a newb in the gym.
+The problem I found later was that I was not benefiting from the complimentary lifts.
+When bench pressing I was not getting the gains from doing the overhead press 2 days prior.
+I was too light on the overhead press to be much help while I was struggling to finish my prescribed bench press numbers.
 If I did not modify the numbers, by the time the bench press was getting heavy the overhead press would have also been helping my chest muscles.
 A similar argument could be made about the deadlift and squat.
 My deadlift was much too light while my squat got heavy too fast.